 Life in Rome has been turned upside down by the coronavirus pandemic, with the Eternal City seeming almost deserted without its usual hordes of tourists.

 Museums in Rome

 Restaurants and bars

-The hospitality sector in Rome has taken a heavy hit from the covid-19 crisis, with the city's bars and restaurants currently only permitted to stay open until 18.00.
-Social distancing is paramount, which obviously favours larger establishments, and there is an emphasis on outdoor dining for those lucky enough to have space outdoors.
+The hospitality sector in Rome has taken a heavy hit from the covid-19 crisis, with the city's bars and restaurants.
+Social distancing is paramount, which obviously favours larger establishments, and there is an emphasis on outdoor dining.
 What better city in which to dine al fresco, take your espresso in a sunlit piazza or enjoy a glass of wine.
 Rome offers a full spectrum of cuisine, from traditional Roman to international, as well as rooftop terraces, pubs, wine bars and cocktail bars.
 Not to mention pizza and gelato!

 Seven hills of Rome